shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 ## Private
 Private attributes are attributes with double underscore prefixed to their identifier eg. \_\_ansh.
 They cannot be accessed or modified from the outside directly and will result in an AttributeError if such an attempt is made

+# Other types or objects

+### Self
+Self is used to represent the instance of the class.
+With this keyword, you can access the attributes and methods of the class in python.

+### __init__
+__init__ is a contructor method in Python and is automatically called to allocate memory when a new object/instance is created.
+All classes have a __init__ method associated with them.